freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/python/import-statements/index.md

 ## Local imports

-Files/Modules in the same project can be imported just by their name. import alos supports relative references to files/modules as shown below:
+Files/Modules in the same project can be imported just by their name. import also supports relative references to files/modules as shown below:

     # to relatively import a file in adjacent module
     import '../adjacent_module/file_to_import'

-However, as a good practice, its recommended not to use relative paths in imports.
+However, as a good practice, it is recommended not to use relative paths in imports.

 ## To structure programs